-Future Lack of Revenue Sufficiency
+Future Concerns Related to Revenue Sufficiency

 While the current study did not go to the lengths of the 2012 TRC study to determine whether future revenue would be sufficient to cover on-going expenses, it is likely that, based on current forecasts and likely events, the State will have to generate additional revenue to meet its ongoing requirements related to fully funding the annual required contributions to the Employer-Union Benefits Trust Fund.
 The existing estimated prefunding requirement for 2019, the year in which Act 268 (2013) requires full funding, is \$375.2 million.
-While the State has made progress in working down this funding requirement, it is difficult to construct a logical set of circumstances where that level of funding can be attained without a new source (or sources) of revenue.
+While the State has made progress in working down this funding requirement, it is difficult to construct a logical set of circumstances where that level of funding can be attained without a new source (or sources) of revenue or significant reductions in current levels of spending.
+Of course, spending reductions are beyond the scope of this study.